Aguh18/MegaEth-Cap-TekoFinance--Auto-Mint-Bot/README.md

-# MegaEth Cap ANDS TekoFinance Auto Mint Bot
+# MegaEth Cap AND TekoFinance Auto Mint Bot

 ## Overview
 The **MegaEth TekoFinance and cap  Auto Mint Bot** is a simple Python tool to get  mint token in TekoFinance and cap .
 Mint once or daily, choose how many times, and check your balances.
 It’s easy, shows transaction links, and is great for testing Cap on MegaEth’s fast testnet!